 Research

 I dabble in Astrophysics, Cosmology, and Physics of gravity.
 I am obsessed with observational hints that could help address problems in fundamental physics.
 In particular, I have found anomalous signatures of dark energy and dark baryons in the cosmic microwave background radiation.
 With other collaborators, I have also developed a curious theory for an incompressible dark energy, named cuscuton (after the Latin name for the parasitic plant of dodder).
-I am currently trying my hand in solving the cosmological constant problem through a new theory of gravity that can surprisingly relate the formation of astrophysical black holes to today’s acceleration of cosmic expansion.
 In a related inquiry, I am also exploring the relation of cuscuton and quantum gravity.

 My most exciting discoveries (so far) might be the Cosmological non-Constant problem, the most predictive theory of Big Bang, or Echoes from the Abyss!